coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Modality**
-Instructions can be placed into text, and into non-text modalities, sych as images, audio, video, and documents with embedded objects.
-Instructions can also be coordinated across text and other modalities so that multimodal GenAI system interprets them and follows them, leading to unintended or malicious behaviour.
+Instructions can be placed into text, and into non-text modalities, such as images, audio, video, and documents with embedded objects.
+Instructions can also be coordinated across text and other modalities so that the multimodal GenAI system interprets them and follows them, leading to unintended or malicious behaviour.

 In multimodal systems, models routinely:
 - Extract text from images via OCR or visual encoders.